mkanenobu/current-datetime-raycast/README.md

 # current datetime

-A raycast plugin that copies the current datetime to the clipboard
+A raycast extension that copies the current datetime to the clipboard